amitj007/github-demo/README.md

 ## Purpose

-The main purpose is to provide simple examples for Git training demos
+The main purpose is to provide simple examples for Git training demos.
+TO help student learning git.

 ## Deployment